PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 ======================

 PowerDNS backends are implemented via a simple yet powerful C++ interface.
-If your needs are not met by the PipeBackend, you may want to write your own.
+If your needs are not met by the regular backends, including the PipeBackend and the RemoteBackend, you may want to write your own.
 Before doing any PowerDNS development, please read `this blog post <https://blog.powerdns.com/2015/06/23/what-is-a-powerdns-backend-and-how-do-i-make-it-send-an-nxdomain/>`__ which has a FAQ and several pictures that help explain what a backend is.